jacquesA-alt/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: ''
 description: >-
-  During this project ,I draped on a dress form to create something purely off imagination .I was inspired by undercover and their way of distressing and showing raw hems and frays on their "scab" Collection
+  During this project,I draped on a dress form to create something purely off imagination .I was inspired by undercover and their way of distressing and showing raw hems and frays on their "scab" Collection
 featuredImage: